Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 bodily three days after His death.
 They thought He was speaking of Herod's temple that took 46 years to

 build, but He was speaking of the temple of His body.
-When Jesus did not rise from the grave as some
+Jesus did not rise from the grave as some

 disembodied spirit, He rose in a literal body, a spirit-animated body—a new creation body that joins both